Skip to main content

 Inference as % of revenueUnder 23%ICONIQ benchmark for scaling AI

 But if your heaviest users cost $80/month to serve on the same $100 plan, payback stretches to 15 months and LTV/CAC drops to 2.4x.
-Same product.
-Same plan.
-Radically different economics depending on which customer you examine.
-This is the unit economics challenge that makes per-customer cost data essential, not optional.
+Same product, same plan, radically different economics depending on which customer you examine.
+This is why per-customer cost data is essential rather than optional.

 Step 3: Choose a Pricing Model That Fits Your Cost Structure

 The market has not converged.
-A 2025 industry report found 92% of AI software companies now use mixed pricing models.
-Seven distinct approaches have emerged, and the right choice depends on your cost structure and the specificity of your use case.
+A 2025 industry report found 92% of AI software companies now use mixed pricing models, and at least seven distinct approaches are in production.
+The right choice depends on your cost structure and how specific your use case is.

 Input-Based Pricing